apigee/iloveapis2015-hmac-httpsignature/hmac/apiproxy/README.md

 Apigee Edge doesn't currently contain "built-in" capability to create or calculate HMACs on arbitrary payloads.
-This proxy shows how to use a Java callout to do that.
+This proxy shows how to use a simple Java callout to do that.

 You can take advantage of this callout without knowing Java and without any additional coding.
 Just drop the policy into your API proxy and go.